godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 Let's go over what's happening here.

-First we check to make sure we are trying to reload.
+First we check to make sure the player is trying to reload.

-If we are, we then get the current weapon.
+If the player is trying to reload, we then get the current weapon.
 If the current weapon does not equal ``null``, we call its ``reload_weapon`` function.

 .. note:: If the current weapon is equal to ``null``, then the current weapon is ``UNARMED``.

-Finally, we set ``reloading_weapon`` to ``false``, because regardless of whether we've successfully reloaded, we've tried reloading and no longer need to keep trying.
+Finally, we set ``reloading_weapon`` to ``false``, because regardless of whether the player successfully reloaded, we've tried reloading and no longer need to keep trying.

 _______

-Before we can reload, we need to change a few things in ``process_input``.
+Before we can let the player reload, we need to change a few things in ``process_input``.

 The first thing we need to change is in the code for changing weapons.
-We need to add a additional check (``if reloading_weapon == false:``) to see if we are reloading:
+We need to add a additional check (``if reloading_weapon == false:``) to see if the player is reloading:

 ::